-JOHN PAUL KEITH'S RHYTHMS OF MEMPHIS
+JOHN PAUL KEITH: THE RHYTHM OF MEMPHIS

 When John Paul Keith moved to Memphis, he had no idea how far down the city’s deeper-than-deep well of music, creativity and inspiration would reach into his rock ‘n roll soul.

 Over the years, J.P. (as many of his friends call him), has soaked up every muddy drop of rhythm and soul the city—and his many musician friends and surviving Memphis music legends—have taught him.

 “Sixteen years later, I’m still here, and it’s definitely been a life-changing experience,” J.P. said in an interview.
 “It has deepened my knowledge of where American music comes from—and what it means to be influenced by that music and what it means to be a student of it.

 "And how powerful music is, and how important it is.”